Where is this market headed?

 However, if you went short in March and held, you are probably upset at the red your account is currently showing.
 Instead of continuing the selloff, which has had such a strong downturn in such a short amount of time, the market has made a strong bounce back up.
 This may not be true for every stock or sector, like the travel industry or retail companies like Macy’s, but the majority of symbols have seen strong bounces, some already exceeding the highs they made prior to March.

 As SPX breaks and holds above 3000, many traders are flabbergasted wondering how to trade their accounts.
-This is why I always mention to traders to be mindful of risk, and how much of your overall account you are investing, and in single trade ideas.
-If you were fully loaded on the bearish side and got your head ripped off from the bounce, your account is hurting and your emotions have probably lead to the Dark Side of Trading
+This is why I always mention to traders to be mindful of risk, how much of their overall account you are investing, and in single trade ideas.
+If you were fully loaded on the bearish side and got your head ripped off from the bounce, your account is hurting and your emotions have probably led to the Dark Side of Trading

 Emotions can easily kill an account, and in uncertain times like this, it is even more important to keep a cool and collected head.
 Being mindful of your Risk is one of the ways you can help control the Dark Side of Trading.
 Another way to stay out of the Dark Side of Trading is to follow the technicals on your charts.
 It is easy to listen to the news to try to decipher and decode where the market is going, but doing this can be like a fortune cookie, vague and oftentimes unhelpful.
 If you were following along with technicals during this market downturn and bounce, then you would have been able to find great setups to take, even when the news may be telling you something else.